 TEQUITL : of the Nahuatl language; to practice our indigenous custom of work or labor in service for the benefit of the community

 RECIPROCITY : to carry mutual respect in our hearts for all life by practicing exchange and giving back for what is received

 TRADITION : to reclaim and promote our ancestral traditions and knowledge in agriculture, food, wellness, language and cultural arts

 EQUITY : to acknowledge the systemic and historical oppression that has impacted communities, all life and the heart of Mother Earth while exercising inclusion and fairness to heal future relationships

-COLLECTIVISM : to support future farmers and communities who share our values
+COLLECTIVISM : to support and work in partnership with multigenerational families and other communities who share our values

 The Anahuac Program is currently being offered in partnership with both the Farmworker Housing Development Corporation (FHDC) and MacLaren Youth Correctional Facility.